Finland–United Kingdom relations: The Republic of Finland 1917-

 The United Kingdom recognised the independence of Finland on 6 May 1919.
 Diplomatic relations had been established earlier, on 28 March 1918.
 The British Embassy in Helsinki initially operated in the building of the Svenska Klubben (Swedish Club) in the Kruununhaka district of Helsinki between 1918 and 1926.
 The British Embassy in Helsinki moved to Kaivopuisto in 1926, where it remains to this day.
 The embassy is located in a villa designed by Jarl Eklund in 1918.

-Between the First and Second World Wars, relations between Finland and the United Kingdom were close.
-The Royal Navy used Finnish ports when it destroyed Soviet ships at Kronstadt with torpedo boats.
-The operation was led by Admiral Walter Cowan.

-The United Kingdom remained Finland's largest export market, and Finland purchased weapons from the United Kingdom.
-Baron Carl Gustaf Emil Mannerheim served as Finland's official representative at the funeral of King George V. Mannerheim also maintained close relations with Winston Churchill.

 Finland adopted a policy of neutrality in 1935.
 Rudolf Holsti returned to the post of Minister for Foreign Affairs in 1936.
 During Holsti's tenure, Finland moved closer to the United Kingdom and France, a course that displeased Nazi Germany.
 Holsti's public ridicule of Adolf Hitler led to his resignation from the ministerial post in 1938.
 He was succeeded by Eljas Erkko, who had previously served as a diplomat at Finland's embassy in London.

-In 1939, the Soviet Union attacked Finland.
-During the Winter War, Churchill and the French Prime Minister planned to send troops to assist Finland.
-The troops were to pass through Norway and Sweden.
-Norway and Sweden refused the request, fearing reactions from Nazi Germany and the Soviet Union.
-The plan was then modified so that the troops would be volunteers.
-Soviet leader Joseph Stalin heard of the British and French plan, which accelerated peace negotiations.
-The Winter War ended in 1940, as a result of which Finland lost territory to the Soviet Union.

-After the Winter War, the situation in the Baltic Sea changed significantly.
-The Soviet Union occupied Estonia, Latvia, and Lithuania, as well as part of Poland.
-Later, Nazi Germany occupied Denmark and Norway.
-Finland and Sweden were the only democratic countries on the shores of the Baltic Sea, while the other areas were under the control of Nazi Germany and the Soviet Union.
-Finland sought to form a political union with Sweden, but Nazi Germany and the Soviet Union prevented the establishment of the union.
-Despite the peace, the Soviet Union continued to pressure Finland.